AN: Revamped version of this chapter posted on 12/9/15

 Steve ended the call and glared at Detective Williams again for good measure before grabbing the toolbox and turning to head out of the garage.

-Harry let out a little chuff as Danny released his tail and started to look him over.
-Harry had been too concerned about watching John's place for Hesse's return to worry about cleaning the now dry, crusty blood out of his matted fur and it was obvious that the sight of all the dried blood in his fur bothered the man.
+Harry let out a little chuff as Danny ran his hand down the length of his spine and over the adorable bobtail.
+Harry had been too concerned about watching John's place for Hesse's return to worry about the bandages still around his ribs and the collar about his neck.
+It was the bandages that seemed to be bothering the man.

 "Poor guy, looks like you had a bad day too.
-Why don't we take you to get cleaned up?
+Why don't we take you home?
+Get you some food.
 Yeah?"

 Detective Williams lifted Harry's chin.
 Scratching lightly until Harry couldn't help but melt into the touch, chuffing and bumping his head against Danny's hand.